swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 Bounds checks protect against critical programmer errors.
 It would be nice, pending engineering tradeoffs, to also protect against some reuse after free errors and invalid index reuse, especially those that may lead to undefined behavior.

-Future improvements to microarchitecture may make reuse after free checks cheaper, however we need something for the forseeable future.
+Future improvements to microarchitecture may make reuse after free checks cheaper, however we need something for the foreseeable future.
 Any validation we can do reduces the need to switch to other mitigation strategies or make other tradeoffs.

 #### Design approaches for indices